 This was widely reported as Gold is now the ultimate bubble.
 A subtle but very significant difference, thereby implying that Soros was stating that gold was in a bubble right at that time.

 Only Mr Soros knows what the true intent of his remarks were.
-However the fact that he had been purchasing shares in both gold mining companies and the Gold ETF at the end of the prior year made it likely he was doing his best to talk the gold price down so he could buy some more at cheaper prices.
+However, the fact that he had been purchasing shares in both gold mining companies and the Gold exchange traded fund (ETF) at the end of the prior year, made it likely he was doing his best to talk the gold price down.
+Therefore enabling him to buy some more at cheaper prices.
 Most likely these were very carefully chosen words that he knew would be misinterpreted by an uninformed mainstream media and help to prod the masses to sell gold.

 That in fact proved to be the case, with gold falling in the years following Soro’s remarks.
 As expected he then also bought back into gold mining companies like Barrick Gold over the next few years.
 Along with re-entering the GLD ETF.
 So Soros did re-enter gold and related assets at lower prices than the time of his original statement.